prgaero/prgaero.github.io/project1a.md

 <a name='funcs'></a>

-## 7. Allowed and Disallowed functions
+## 8. Allowed and Disallowed functions

-<b> Allowed:
+<b> Allowed:</b>

 - Any functions regarding reading, writing and displaying/plotting images in `cv2`, `matplotlib`
 - Basic math utitlies including convolution operations in `numpy` and `math`
 - Any functions for pretty plots
-- Any functions for filtering and implementing gaussian blur
+- Quaternion libraries
+- Any library that perform tranformation between various representations of attitude

-<b> Disallowed:
+<b> Disallowed:</b>

-- *Add disallowed* functions!
+- Any function that implements in-part or full Madgwick filter

 If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/umd/fall2019/enae788m).

 <a name='coll'></a>

-## 10. Collaboration Policy
+## 9. Collaboration Policy

 <p style="background-color:#ddd; padding:5px">
 <b>NOTE:</b>
 You are <b>STRONGLY</b> encouraged to discuss the ideas with your peers.
 Treat the class as a big group/family and enjoy the learning experience.